 Olivier: Mm… 40% conventional, 60% the old varieties.
 If we don’t plant this wheat today, it’s going to disappear forever.
 Some people say to me, “But yeah, what’s the use,” but I tell them, if I’m doing this today and I transmit it, in 10,000 years these wheat varieties might still be around for future generations.
 If I don’t do this today, if I take the easy way, all this will disappear.
 In 10,000 years it’s no longer there.

 Me: Not even 10,000 years.
 More like a couple generations.
 I have a colleague (hi Mas) who works on seed politics in Latin America, she’s Colombian —

 Me: Absolutely.
 The push to criminalize seed saving, banning the use of indigenous varieties —

 Olivier: And who’s behind those laws?
 (I point my finger at myself, he laughs) The Yanks. (laughs again) No, that’s not fair.
 Really it’s the multinationals.
 But all these financial issues, they’re not really just financial.
 I’m sorry about that.
 I worked there (in North America) and I was really into it, I’m part of the generation whose grandparents lived through the war and the Americans were god for having liberated Europe.
 Then the manipulations that took place, economically, politically, it’s a bit different.
 I’m not trying to insult you, we’re just speaking candidly.
-Politically in Europe, the heads of the American government, the ones directing things, they’ve got a reputation here that’s absolutely catastrophic.
+Politically in Europe, the heads of the American government, the ones directing things, they’ve got a reputation here that’s absolutely horrid.